Browse All News

 Altogether, the committee gives young people an opportunity to take ownership of the event and advise local government and event organisers, through regular meetings, and ensure the event is as it should be – youth-focused, inclusive, and fun!

-Celebrating and connecting at the Rainbow Ball
+Celebrating and connecting at the Pride Tide Festival

-Although the Ball will be one night only, the goal of this project is to create a long-term impact, where young LGBTIQA+ people can be who they want to be and feel accepted and celebrated by the community they live in.
+The goal of this project is to create a long-term impact, where young LGBTIQA+ people can be who they want to be and feel accepted and celebrated by the community they live in.

-The Rainbow Ball will be held later this year.
 You can keep up to date with the latest on headspace Geraldton’s Facebook page.

 Youth Focus, the lead agency for headspace Geraldton, has played a crucial role in providing localised support for young people of the MidWest region since 2016, including targeted support for the young LGBTIQA+ community and their families.